Flakpanzer Gepard: Chassis and propulsion

-Turret

-The electrically driven turret is powered by a 40 kW generator driven by a 4-cylinder, 3.8 litre Mercedes-Benz OM 314 multi-fuel engine that is placed in the front of the hull to the left of the driver.
-It also powers the radars and the fire-finding system.

 Radar and laser

-The Gepard has two radar dishes: a general search radar at the rear of the turret and a tracking radar at the front between the guns.
-Some are equipped with a laser rangefinder on top of the tracking radar.
+Vehicles delivered to the German Bundeswehr and Belgium were equipped with a Siemens MPDR 12 S-band search radar installed on a swing arm (lowered behind the turret for transit) on the rear of the turret, which provides a 15 km hemispherical detection range and has an integrated MSR 400 Mk XII interrogator for automated target discrimination.
+The Ku band tracking radar also developed by Siemens-Albis has a 15 km range and is mounted at the front of the turret, between the guns; its dome-covered antenna is mounted on a powered base which can traverse in a 180° arc.
+Additionally, the Gepard has a back-up optical sighting system for passive target acquisition and engagement, consisting of two stabilized, panoramic periscopes for both gunner and commander, with a variable magnification (1.5× and a field of view of 50° and 6× magnification with a narrow, 12.5° FOV).
+These periscopes can be mechanically engaged by the tracking radar and automatically aimed at the target for preliminary identification.
+A laser rangefinder was provided on vehicles upgraded to the B2L standard, and installed atop the antenna housing for the tracking radar.

 Guns

-The guns are 90 calibres (3.15 m) long, with a muzzle velocity of 1440 m/s (FAPDS (Frangible Armour Piercing Discarding Sabot) rounds), giving an effective range of 5.5 km.
+The Gepard utilizes two Oerlikon GDF, 90 calibres (3.15 m) long, with a muzzle velocity of 1440 m/s (FAPDS (Frangible Armour Piercing Discarding Sabot) rounds), giving an effective range of 5.5 km.
 The ammunition is 35×228mm calibre (STANAG 4516).

 The KDA autocannon has a dual belt feed for two different ammunition types; the usual loading per gun is 320 AA rounds fed from inside the turret and 20 AP rounds fed from a small outlying storage.
+The 40 armour-piercing rounds are normally fired singly with the guns alternating; they are also intended for self defence against light armoured ground targets.

 Each gun has a firing rate of 550 rounds/min.
 The combined rate of fire is 1,100 rounds/min, which – in unlimited mode – gives a continuous fire time of 35 seconds before running out of ammunition (with 640 AA rounds for both guns).
 It is standard to fire bursts against air targets, 24 rounds per gun for a total of 48 in limited mode and 48 rounds per gun for a total of 96 in normal mode.
-The 40 armour-piercing rounds are normally fired singly with the guns alternating; they are intended for self defence against light armoured ground targets.
+The Ukrainian air defence have found that the guns "take an hour-and-a-half to reload", thus limiting their effectiveness.